AnonymousHacker1279/IWCompatibilityBridge/README.md

 ## Add inter-mod compatibility to Immersive Weapons

-The IWCB mod adds support for various mods.
+IWCB adds extra support for various mods.
 Those are:

 - Just Enough Items
 - What The Hell Is That?<sup>1</sup>